 I think it can be really life changing in so many ways.
 Doesn’t matter what area of your life you want to focus on.

 Trust me, I’ve made so many changes in my life just from my business coach’s advice.

 I think it works because it sets aside a few hrs every week to think about your business, or life, and really see what needs improvement.
 And they just hold you accountable.

 Learn to say no when needed!
 At work, with friends, or with family.

-Contrary to what everyone believes, setting boundaries is very healthy and actually helps you improve your relationship.
+Contrary to what everyone believes, setting boundaries is very healthy and actually helps you improve your relationships.

 I read this book, ‘Boundaries’ by Henry Cloud and it was life changing.